aerogear-attic/collateral/mtg-notes/20120717-team-mtg-agenda.md

 ------------------
 * Timeline definition (dates)

+__Minutes__

+* Need to have some specific dates for our roadmap
+* Along with specific roadmap requirements
+* By month is good
+* Need a solid example like the todo
+ * Create and flush out the jira's for this

 WebWorkers Support
 ------------------

 * mriet asked about it today on the channel (concurrency tools like locks, thread pools, etc)

+__Minutes__

+* Parallel model requests
+* Background syncing
+* Concerns with Android support
+ * Will need to keep in mind support, and how to polyfil

 Misc
 ----